KevinMcD25/MIS352GroupKEAH/README.md

 Kevin : I believe we are starting a app that uses weather data for analysis on what items you should sell or events that would be the best for that weather/ planning events for your camp site.
 (MAYBE) * I want to change it to something that we would want to work on *

-Kevin: I would like to do an adventur WV application if we need to use NOAA Data, if not im open to anything.
+Kevin: I would like to do an adventure WV application if we need to use NOAA Data, if not im open to anything.

 ********************************************************************************************************************************************************************